stefaneidelloth/treezjs/doc/atoms/result/page/page.md

 #### Color

-The background color of the page
+The background/fill color of the page.

 #### IsHidden